vimtaai/mdss/README.md

 - Fully customizable via variables, custom color palette
 - Responsive typography optimized for screens
 - Typography optimized for printing documents (portrait orientation)
-- Typography optimized for printing documents as slides (landscape orientation)
 - Extra features that can be enabled or disabled
 - Syntax highlighting support
 - Custom styles using defined variables